IBM/ibm-licensing-operator/README.md

 To install the operator with the IBM Cloud Pak foundational services Operator follow the installation and configuration instructions within the IBM Documentation.

-- If you are using the operator as part of IBM Cloud Pak, see the documentation for that IBM Cloud Pak.
+- If you are using the operator as part of an IBM Cloud Pak, see the documentation for that IBM Cloud Pak.
 For a list of IBM Cloud Paks, see [IBM Cloud Paks that use IBM Cloud Pak foundational services](http://ibm.biz/cpcs_cloudpaks).
 - If you are using the operator with an IBM Containerized Software as a part of IBM Cloud Pak foundational services, see the [Installer documentation](http://ibm.biz/cpcs_opinstall) in IBM Documentation.

 ## SecurityContextConstraints Requirements